-The proposals have also been revised during the course of the application to take into consideration (primarily) the provision of affordable housing, design concerns and tree matters.
+The proposals have been revised during the course of the application to take into consideration (primarily) the provision of affordable housing, design concerns and tree matters.
 The reiterations of the scheme have been consulted on.

-A large number of objections from surrounding residents have been received and four responses from Ward Councillors have also been received objecting to the application on the grounds of the provision of more housing, construction, parking, on street parking stress levels, impact on amenity and impact upon design and the Maida Vale Conservation Area.
+204 objections from surrounding residents have been received and four responses from Ward Councillors have also been received objecting to the application on the grounds of the provision of more housing, construction, parking, on street parking stress levels, impact on amenity and impact upon design and the Maida Vale Conservation Area. .